 What to Expect

-Avoid strenuous activity for 2 weeks, or for as long as your doctor tells you.
-No jogging, yoga, competitive sports, swimming or lifting more than 15 pounds.
+Avoid strenuous activity for 2 weeks, or for as long as advised by your doctor.
+No jogging, yoga, sports, swimming or lifting more than 15 pounds.

 Warmth at the site

-Temperature greater than 100.4º F for two readings taken 4 hours apart
+Fever over 100.4º F for two readings taken 4 hours apart.

-After 5:00 pm or weekends, and holidays, the clinic number will be answered by the paging operator.
+After 5:00 pm or weekends, and holidays, your call will be sent to the paging operator.
 Ask for the ENT doctor on-call.
 Leave your name and phone number with the area code.
 The doctor will call you back shortly.